sagemath/sage/src/doc/en/installation/index.rst

     Enable `Windows Subsystem for Linux (WSL)
     <https://learn.microsoft.com/en-us/windows/wsl/>` and install
     Ubuntu as follows.

+    - Make sure that hardware-assisted virtualization is enabled in the EFI or BIOS of your system.
+If in doubt, refer to your system's documentation for instructions on how to do this.

     - `Run the command ``wsl --install`` as administrator.
       <https://learn.microsoft.com/en-us/windows/wsl/setup/environment#get-started>`_